11ways/hawkejs/README.md

 Only used for its $.extend() function.

-* ent

-Used for entity-encoding strings.

 * uglify-js

 Used for minifying the client side javascript files.

+* file-utils

+Used for creating a temporary folder to store the views in.

+* async

+Also used for creating a temporary folder to store the views in.

 ## What helper functions are there?